solomonsjoseph/RePORTaLiN/docs/sphinx/user_guide/deidentification.rst

 Supported PHI/PII Types
 -----------------------

-The module detects and de-identifies the following 21 HIPAA identifier types:
+The tool detects and de-identifies the following 21 HIPAA identifier types:

 Names
 ~~~~~